Citywide Volunteer Program

 Parks & Recreation - Helping Hands

 Interested in giving back to the community?
-There are several volunteer opportunities for those interested in working in a parks and recreation environment including; one time special events, trail maintenance, youth sports coaching or officiating, working in a community center and more!
+There are several volunteer opportunities for those interested in working in a parks and recreation environment.
+Opportunities include volunteering for one-time special events at city parks and other locations throughout the city, in addition to various park maintenance projects!
 For additional information please email or call.

 Paiute is always in need of volunteers for the following programs:

-Do you like to hike, meet people, enjoy the Sonoran Desert and share your knowledge of our special environment?
-If you answered yes to any of these questions, Pinnacle Peak Park has a variety of volunteer opportunities available to you.
-Training begins in October with local geology, flora, fauna, history and archaeology.
+Do you like to hike, meet people, spend time outdoors, enjoy the Sonoran Desert and share your knowledge of our unique and special environment?
+If you answered yes to any of these questions, Pinnacle Peak Park has a variety of volunteer opportunities available to you!

 Police volunteers work within several divisions of the department in clerical support positions and assist patrol in vehicle transport.
 Volunteers must be citizen academy graduates before being eligible for any positions that may be available.
-Citizen academy applications can be located at http://www.scottsdaleaz.gov/Police/recruit/volunteer.asp and two sessions are held each year.
+Citizen academy applications can be located in the Police section of the website and two sessions are held each year.
 Volunteer applications are only accepted if a position is available and any and all openings are posted on the Police website.